-For those who have food sensitivities or weight loss goals, or are simply trying to keep their physical health in check, the food portion of a vacation can also be a little stressful.
-A lot of us tend to worry about how our travel adventures might derail our overall wellness goals, especially when dealing with chronic health issues.
+For those who have food sensitivities or are trying to keep their physical health in check, the food portion of a vacation can be a little stressful.
+A lot of us tend to worry about how our travel adventures might derail our overall wellness goals, especially when dealing with chronic illness.
 Vacations are meant to be a time to recharge and enjoy ourselves, so it’s important to find that balance between living in the moment and being mindful of our health.

 As someone with autoimmune issues, I know the struggle.
 This week, I’m sharing my tips for enjoying your travels in a healthier way. 🙂 For other travel planning tips, check out my recent collaboration with 11 other talented bloggers.